 If you’re sure that people are commonly misspelling your name, it is appropriate to buy the misspelling and redirect it, since it makes the site accessible to lost customers.
 Set up a Search Console account as soon as you launch your website, and after you accrue some data, look at the search queries located in Search Traffic > Search Analytics.
 You should be able to notice if there’s a commonly misspelled query for your brand.

 Remember to renew your domain at least annually so it doesn’t get released back into the wild, or opt for a 5- to 10-year plan.
 If you know you’re going to be dedicated to your business for the long haul, we recommend renewing it for at least five years to reduce your chances of letting it lapse.
 Then get ready to make your mark on the ecommerce landscape armed with your catchy, memorable new URL!
+Want to learn more?
+Be sure to review our recent blog post on steps to buying and setting up a domain.

 Have any additional questions about domain names?
 Let us know in the comments!